To view an answer, simply click on the relevant question.

 Your support person can give you advice and support during the interview, can ask general process and clarification questions but should not answer questions for you.

-If possible, please let the investigator know who your support person is.
+If possible, please let the investigator know who your support person is prior to your interview.

 No, you do not have to answer the investigator’s questions.
 However, you should remember that the interview is your chance to tell your side of the story and if the investigator asks you a question it is because the investigator believes the answer might be important to the investigation.